hilbigan/mlscraper-rust/README.md

 - **Proper handling of missing data**: We allow values to be missing from some training examples and provide different strategies of handling these cases (see `MissingDataStrategy`).
+- **Proper handling of duplicate data**: If a value is present multiple time, you can control which elements should be preferrably selected (see `MultipleMatchesStrategy`).
 - **Filtering**: You can add custom filters and prioritization to control what kind of CSS selectors are generated!